mrWindswept/markyPad/README.md

 ## 🧠 Overview

-MarkyPad is a lightweight Chrome extension designed for developers, learners, and reviewers who want to leave contextual, markdown-powered notes on any webpage—especially helpful for codebases, documentation, or GitHub PRs.
+markyPad is a lightweight Chrome extension designed for developers, learners, and reviewers who want to leave contextual, markdown-powered notes on any webpage—especially helpful for codebases, documentation, or GitHub PRs.

 ---